 Is there a bar?

 Yes, there is.
-The bar at John Foster Hall stocks an array of beers, real ales, soft drinks, cider and other alcoholic beverages.
+The bar at John Foster Hall stocks an array of bottled beers, soft drinks, bottled cider and other alcoholic beverages.
 The bar is usually open from about 11am to 2am.

 Can I bring my own drinks?